-2.7.
+2.1.
 Waterford Formation

 The Waterford Formation (Pw) ("Upper Ecca") is a thick (c.
 500-770 m), easterly- and northerly-thinning wedge of fine-grained deltaic deposits of Middle Permian age that represent the last phase of infilling of the Ecca Basin before the onset of continental sedimentation of the Lower Beaufort Group.
-Dominant lithologies include fine greyish to khaki, massive lithofeldspathic sandstones or wackes and dark grey mudrocks (often including thin-bedded rhythmitites) that are structured into sharp-topped, broadly coarsening-upwards prograding cycles.
+Dominant lithologies include fine greyish to khaki, massive lithofeldspathic sandstones or wackes (often speckled) and dark grey mudrocks (often including thin-bedded rhythmitites) that are structured into sharp-topped, broadly coarsening-upwards prograding cycles.
 Shallow water prodelta and delta platform sandstones capping the cycles typically show well-developed wave-rippled bedding planes and extensive evidence of soft-sediment deformation including spectacular ball-and-pillow load structures and chaotic slump facies.
 Large, ovoid ferruginous carbonate concretions of diagenetic origin (koffieklip) are common.
-Theron et al. (1991) provide a short account of the Waterford Formation in the Eastern Cape has been given by Rubidge et al. (2012) while Rubidge et al. (2000) describe Waterford sediments and fossils along the south-western Karoo margin.
+Theron (1983) provides a short account of the Waterford Formation in the Sutherland 1: 250 000 sheet where it thins northwards from 75 m just south of the map area.
+A recent account of the Waterford Formation in the Eastern Cape has been given by Rubidge et al. (2012) while Rubidge et al. (2000) describe Waterford sediments and fossils along the south-western Karoo margin.
 New radiometric dates for tuffs within the lowermost Abrahamskraal Formation (Lanci et al. 2013) imply a Roadian (early Guadalupian, Middle Permian) age for the Waterford Formation, i.e. around 270 Ma.

 The delta-top sediments of the Waterford Formation can be distinguished from the conformably overlying Lower Beaufort Group fluvial succession on the basis of sedimentological criteria.
 They include, among others, the predominance of upward-coarsening, sandstone-dominated packages, thin-bedded rhythmitites, common large-scale (dm) wave ripples, ball-and-pillow and chaotically slumped horizons, plus the absence of subaerial indicators such as arid-climate palaeosols marked by pedogenic calcrete, mudcracks, microbial mats, silicified gypsum pseudomorphs, purple-brown mudrocks and terrestrial vertebrate remains or trackways (cf Rubidge et al. 2000, Table 7).
 Plant fossils including petrified wood and equisetaleans occur in both the Waterford and Beaufort Groups.
 The plant material in the former case is usually transported and comminuted while in situ reedy horsetails (or casts of their stems) are associated with swampy facies in the latter succession (Rubidge 1995, Rubidge et al. 2000).
-Petrified wood is also absent to very rare in the basal Abrahamskraal Formation
+Petrified wood is absent to very rare in the basal Abrahamskraal Formation.

-The sandstone-rich, resistant-weathering Waterford Formation underlies the mountainous terrain along the Klein-Roggeveld Escarpment and in the uplands immediately to the north in the central part of the study area (Figs. 8, 18).
-Thick, amalgamated sandstone bodies within the upper part of the Waterford succession build prominent ridges, cliffs and kranzes in this area, contrasting with the smoother slopes underlain by the succeeding Lower Beaufort Group.
+The sandstone-rich, resistant-weathering Waterford Formation crops out in the core of a west-east megaanticline running through the central part of the study area (Fig. 4).
+Thick, amalgamated sandstone bodies within the upper part of the Waterford succession build prominent ridges, cliffs and kranzes in this area, contrasting with the smoother slopes underlain by the succeeding Lower Beaufort Group (Figs. 12 & 13).
 These sandstone bodies are often sheet-like in geometry but on some slopes they appear to thicken and thin along strike, giving the impression that they are sometimes lenticular in section.
-The Rietkloof WEF study area contains several excellent exposures of these deltaic rocks that are of considerable geoscientific significance for the information they provide concerning the sedimentology of the Waterford Formation as well as the nature of the Ecca - Beaufort boundary in this part of the Main Karoo Basin.
-Examples include outstanding riverine cliff sections through amalgamated Waterford sandstones and mudrocks in Wilgeboskloof (Wilgehout Fontein 87) (Locs.
-192, 192a) (Fig. 19) as well as classic examples of soft-sediment deformation (e.g. ball-and-pillow structures) along or close to the R354 to the north and southeast of Dwars in die Weg homestead (Wilgehout Fontein 87) (Loc.
-233) (Fig. 21) and elsewhere (Fig. 20).
+Thin-bedded, wave-rippled heterolithic packages within the lower parts of progradational cycle are far less well exposed (Figs. 10 & 11).
+The Brandvalley and Rietkloof WEF study areas contains several excellent exposures of these deltaic rocks that are of considerable geoscientific significance for the information they provide concerning the sedimentology of the Waterford Formation as well as the nature of the Ecca - Beaufort boundary in this part of the Main Karoo Basin (cf Almond 2016b).